25 Addition Word Problems for Year 2 to Year 6 With Tips On Supporting Pupils’ Progress

 Looking for more word problems resources?

-Take a look at our comprehensive collection of word problems practice questions covering a wide range of topics such as fractions, percentages, multiplication word problems, division word problems and more.
+Take a look at our comprehensive collection of word problems practice questions covering a wide range of topics such as ratio word problems, percentages word problems, multiplication word problems, division word problems and more.

 Do you have pupils who need extra support in maths?